 Here in the North West, political leaders are responding to the desire of the population to go further and faster than the national target of net zero emissions by 2050 by committing to delivering net zero much sooner.
+To achieve this, we need to emit 60% less carbon within the next eight years.
 We forecast that demand for electricity will double as customers adopt cleaner, greener forms of transport and heating.
 Many customers already generate some of their own electricity and sell it back to the grid, a trend we expect to continue.
 All this will have a dramatic effect on the existing electricity infrastructure which was not designed to cope with the complex and multi-directional power flows we expect to see.

 Our role is to provide a smart and flexible electricity system which will meet the evolving needs of customers and support the region's economic development.
 We will do this by adopting new technology, sharing more data than ever before and by working in partnership with stakeholders, customers and industry parties.

 Our customers and wider stakeholders have told us that we need to do more than just operate a smarter and more flexible network.
 They have told us they need us to help them better understand what they can do, how we can support and guide them in terms of their own carbon reduction plans as well as explain how they can benefit from interacting with us as 'prosumers'.